Advance-Technologies-Foundation/clio/README.md

 C:\Demo> clio push-workspace -e demo
 ```

-**IMPORTANT**: Workspaces available from clio 3.0.1.2 and above and for full support developer flow you must install additional system package **cliogate** to you invironment.
+**IMPORTANT**: Workspaces available from clio 3.0.1.2 and above, and for full support developer flow you must install additional system package **cliogate** to you environment.

 ```
 C:\Demo> clio install-gate -e demo